 • TCO analysis is blind to business benefits (except for cost savings, sometimes)

-TCO analysis covers ownership life or life cycle, but how long is "life"?
+TCO analysis covers ownership life or life cycle, but how long is life?

-Cost of ownership analysis attempts to uncover all of the obvious costs and all the hidden costs of ownership across the full ownership life or life cycle of the acquisition.
+Cost of ownership analysis attempts to uncover all of the obvious costs and all of the "hidden" costs of ownership across the full ownership life or life cycle of the acquisition.
 Usually, however, there is room for judgement and different opinions regarding the appropriate lifespan to analyze.
 In specifying ownership life or life cycle, owners may very well take notice of several other "lives" that are in view: